Roster: Company F, 47th Regiment, Pennsylvania Volunteers

 The 19th Corps, with the 47th in the thick of the fighting, then began pushing the Confederates back.
 Early’s “grays” retreated in the face of the valor displayed by Sheridan’s “blue jackets.”
 Leaving 2,500 wounded behind, the Rebels retreated to Fisher’s Hill, eight miles south of Winchester (21-22 September), and then to Waynesboro, following a successful early morning flanking attack by Sheridan’s Union men which outnumbered Early’s three to one.
 Afterward, the 47th Pennsylvania Volunteers were sent out on skirmishing parties before making camp at Cedar Creek.

-On 26 September 1864, Private William H. Fried was discharged on a Surgeon’s Certificate.
-Private Presto Gettes mustered out upon expiration of his three-year term of service on 4 October.
+On 26 September 1864, Private William H. Fried was discharged on a Surgeon’s Certificate of Disability.

 Battle of Cedar Creek, 19 October 1864